Buckle up for a deep dive into the Honda Odyssey’s history!

 Looking for Honda Odyssey years to avoid?
 The 2005, 2006, and 2007 models should be at the top of your “do not buy” list.
 Here’s why:

-The 2005 Odyssey was plagued by transmission woes, with owners reporting slipping, jerky shifting, and hard shifting.
-The sliding door gremlins from the previous generation also decided to stick around for an encore performance.
+The 2005 Odyssey was plagued by transmission troubles, with owners reporting slipping, erratic shifting, and harsh shifting.
+The sliding door gremlins from the previous generation also decided to stick around for an encore appearance.

-Adding insult to injury, this year saw recalls related to fuel pumps, brake fluid leakage, and diminished braking performance.
-Not exactly the dependability you’re looking for in a family hauler, is it?
+Adding insult to injury, this year saw recalls related to fuel pumps, brake fluid leakage, and reduced braking performance.
+Not exactly the reliability you’re looking for in a family hauler, is it?

-The 2006 model continued the transmission and engine issue parade, with a new twist: many owners complained about power steering assist loss, especially at low speeds and during parking maneuvers.
-Because parallel parking wasn’t already stressful enough, right?
+The 2006 model continued the transmission and engine issue parade, with a fresh twist: many owners complained about power steering assist loss, especially at low speeds and during parking maneuvers.
+Because parallel parking wasn’t already nerve-wracking enough, right?

 By 2007, the Odyssey was still grappling with a host of problems.
 Increased brake distances, persistent steering issues, and those pesky sliding door problems refused to go away.
 The diminished braking performance was concerning enough to trigger another Honda recall.